 Incoming freshman with strong high school GPA (3.5 or higher on a 4.0 scale) and 26 or higher on the ACT (1760 on SAT) may be eligible for freshman entry into the traditional doctor of physical therapy (DPT) program.
 Freshman that do not meet the above minimums may still apply to the DPT program.

-Deadline for undergraduate admission for the direct freshman entry includes an undergraduate application along with high school transcripts and a letter of recommendation sent to the undergraduate admissions office before December 1.
-Applications submitted for the direct freshman entry option after December 1 will not be considered.
-All applications submitted after December 1 will be considered for general admission to The University of Findlay.
+Deadline for undergraduate admission for the direct freshman entry includes an undergraduate application along with high school transcripts and completion of the Physical Therapy Freshman Admit Supplemental Application which will be mailed to potential applicants after acceptance to the university.
+The supplemental application must be sent to the undergraduate admissions office before November 15.
+Applications submitted for the direct freshman entry option after November 15 will not be considered.

 Deadline for graduate admission for that DPT program, applications are available after July 15.
 It is suggested that all applicants begin the process six weeks prior to the deadline of November 15 in order to allow processing time by PTCAS.
 The admission committee will not review applications completed after November 15.
 All complete applications will be considered for review.
 Applicants will be notified of the admissions decision after March 1.
 All decisions of the Admissions Committee are final.